SegersIan/knowledge-base/content/cybersecurity/network-security.md

 * **Load Balancing**
   * *Modes*
       * `Active/Active` distribute equally across backend systems
-      * `Acive/Passive` bring backup backend systems online when an active system fails.
+      * `Active/Passive` bring backup backend systems online when an active system fails.
   * *Algorithms*
     * `round robin`
     * `Least connection` - send to backend with least connections
     * `agent based` - based on reporting of agents installed on the backend systems.
-    * `Source IP hashing` - randomized algorithm using the IP address of the coient
+    * `Source IP hashing` - randomized algorithm using the IP address of the client
-    * `weighed least connection` -  `least connection` + `weights` to influence prefereence
+    * `weighted least connection` -  `least connection` + `weights` to influence preference
-    * `fixed weights` - just fixed weights set per backend system.
+    * `fixed weights` - fixed weights set per backend system.
-    * `weighted response times` - backend's response time + `weights` to influence prefereence
+    * `weighted response times` - backend's response time + `weights` to influence preference
   * *Sticky Sessions* - Let a client stick to a distinct backend for entire session,
   * *Network Level*
-    * Layer 4: Transport level based load balancing - Is dummer
+    * Layer 4: Transport level based load balancing - Is dumber
       * Less overhead, but limited to protocol, port, IP address, etc...
     * Layer 7: Application level load balancing - Can do smart stuff based on request level (e.g. inspect headers)
-      * more overhead, cpu, etc... has performance penalty
+      * more overhead, CPU, etc... has performance penalty

 * **Proxy Servers**
   * Forward requests
-  * Due to centraliztions of forwarding requests, you can take actions on these request or responses.
+  * Due to centralization of forwarding requests, you can take actions on these requests or responses.
   * Actions
     * Filter
     * modify